fol2/Octopus_Agile_Helper/README.md

 ## Configuration

+### Global Settings
+We store global settings (postcode, API key, language, etc.) in `GlobalSettingsManager`, a single reference to which is created in `AppMain.swift`.
+This ensures we can easily synchronize changes across the app.
+Settings are saved in `UserDefaults` as JSON.

-#### Global vs Local Settings
+### Local Card Settings

-- **Global Settings**: Configure app-wide settings like postcode, API key, and language in the main Settings view.
-- **Local Card Settings**: Each card can have its own configuration:
+Each card can have its own `CardSettingsManager` for more granular configuration:
 - Click the gear icon on a card to access its local settings
 - Customize settings like average hours and number of items to display
 - Settings are saved per-card and persist between app launches

 ## License
 TBD